 It’s not easy to write about the best shampoo for men, given that no two guys have the same needs for their hair.
 Couple that with the fact that shampoo, on its own, is a no go.
 You need to pair it with an excellent conditioner (typically, the brand you use will have a matching conditioner; it’s best you just stick with that, and always follow the washing with the conditioning).
 But when we break down the various washing needs of most men, it’s easier to spotlight the shampoos we love best — and those we wholeheartedly recommend for you.

 Think first about your own hair: Is it long, short, fine, thick, curly, thinning or some combination of those?
 Is it dry or oily, or neither?
-Are you prone to sun or heat damage, winter parching or even dandruff?
+Are you prone to sun or heat damage, winter parching or even flaking?
 Is it dyed any color of the rainbow, or perhaps platinum blonde or silver?
 Or is it naturally gray or silver, or even naturally blonde and at risk of turning brassy?
-Bald men, you’re not off the hook, either.
-Your scalp is just as prone to dryness, excessive oil, and dandruff and you need to keep a shampoo stocked accordingly.
+These are all things to consider when choosing a shampoo.
+They'll inform whether you order a dandruff shampoo or a color-safe one.

 Pillar styles, simplified.